ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

-End-to-end workflow covering data cleaning, feature engineering, exploratory analysis, campaign uplift, segmentation, forecasting, and business impact.
+This folder contains notebooks that walk through the end-to-end dunnhumby analytics workflow from data cleaning and exploratory analysis to customer segmentation, campaign uplift modeling, forecasting, and business impact evaluation.

 ---